 You may take your time in rolling over with laughter in case you found it amusing or rolling over your eyes if all of it appeared utterly silly, before proceeding further.

-When I started working, I was forever calculating the reach of my name just like the TRPs of the TV programmes.
+When I started working, I was forever calculating the reach of my name just like the TRPs of TV programmes.
 My first workplace was a domestic company where only a handful of people knew me or my name.
-I reflected, it was not working in the larger scheme of things in life -the far reaching name, and I decided to switch.
+I reflected, it was not working in the larger scheme of things in life – the far-reaching name, and I decided to switch.
 Off course there were other reasons too.

 Therefore, now I believe the same story has to continue with blogging with respect to my Name Theory playing its role unless this particular post causes it to crumble down, I hope not.

 P.S.
 Maybe, after reaching the end, you are beginning to look into the meanings of your names and contemplating its consequences, my advice is to take it with caution.

 Join us with your #MondayMusings post.

 Write a post sharing your thoughts with us – happy, sad, philosophical, ‘silly’ even.
 Make it as personal as possible.

 Add your link to the linky which you will find either here or on the post of a co-host.

 Use our #MondayMusings badge to encourage other bloggers to join in too.